rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - sortOrder - SortOrder: Sort order of result.
     - filter - list of Filters: The hierarchy object filter.
 - Returns HierarchyObjectConnection.
-### groupedreleasesnotes
-List of release notes grouped by release and type.

-- There are 6 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - version - System.String: Specifies the release version of the Release Note group.
-    - filters - ReleaseNotesFiltersInput: Filter for release notes.
-- Returns GroupedReleaseNoteConnection.
 ### groupsincurrentanddescendantorganization
 Retrieve groups from current and descendant organizations based on the specified filters.